You are here:

 Vapor Intrusion at Petroleum Sites

-- Colorado’s Petroleum Storage Tank Owner/Operator Guidance Document (Colorado Department of Labor and Employment, February 1999)
+Colorado’s Petroleum Storage Tank Owner/Operator Guidance Document (PDF) (45 pp, 179 K, About PDF) (Colorado Department of Labor and Employment, Revised October 2005)

 Guidance for the regulated community on the best ways to assess the potential of the vapor intrusion pathway, including: the conditions triggering vapor intrusion assessment, construction and sampling methods for soil vapor wells and sub-slab installations, issues and challenges of indoor air evaluation and sampling, analysis of vapor samples and the evaluation of laboratory data.